Emergent symmetry in mushroom-based foods

 consists of the same neo-Hookean term, but now paired with an anisotropic exponential fifth-invariant term, which, at $0.69\,\mbox{kPa}$, is weighted lower than the anisotropic term for mycelium, at $1.64\,\mbox{kPa}$.
 The protein mycelium blend's free energy,

 is entirely neo-Hookean with \textit{isotropic} symmetry described solely by the first invariant, which confirms the isotropic nature of the protein mycelium blend.
-These results show that effective material symmetry emerges from mechanical response rather than visual structure.\ \textit{Automated model discovery---}To characterize the non-linear elastic behavior of each material, we perform automated model discovery to find the transversely isotropic model that best explains the quasi-static behavior for both the in-plane and cross-plane directions.
+These results show that effective material symmetry emerges from mechanical response rather than visual structure.
+The preference for the fifth invariant $I_5$ over the fourth invariant $I_4$ reflects the fact that, in in-plane tension, $I_5=\lambda^4$ varies more strongly than $I_4=\lambda^2$, and in in-plane shear, $I_5=1+\gamma^2$ remains active while $I_4=1$ produces no anisotropic contribution.
+As a result, the discovered model prefers~$I_5$ over~$I_4$. \ {\textbf{\textsf{Automated model discovery.}}} To characterize the non-linear elastic behavior of each material, we perform automated model discovery to find the transversely isotropic model that best explains the quasi-static behavior for both the in-plane and cross-plane directions.